-The Heat Relief Network is a regional partnership coordinated by the United Way of Pinal County in partnership with municipalities, local government, the faith-based community, local businesses, and others.
-This is the first year of this coordinated countywide mapping system, which is patterned after the Maricopa Association of Government’s successful effort.
+The Heat Relief Network (HRN) is a regional partnership coordinated by the United Way of Pinal County in partnership with municipalities, local government, the faith-based community, local businesses, and others.
+In the Spring of 2018, we began a coordinated countywide mapping system, which is patterned after the Maricopa Association of Government’s (MAG) successful effort.
 The Heat Relief Network provides information on hydration stations, refuge locations, and water donation sites throughout Pinal County with the goal of preventing heat-related and heat caused deaths among people experiencing homelessness and other vulnerable populations.

 Here is how to work the map!